Rural Democrat Collin Peterson fights for Minnesota's 7th District seat against Michelle Fischbach

-After three decades in Congress, Tuesday could be Democratic Rep. Collin Peterson’s toughest re-election fight yet, facing former lieutenant governor Michelle Fischbach and a flood of outside spending from Republican groups.
+After three decades in Congress, Democratic Rep. Collin Peterson was in his toughest re-election fight yet, facing former Lt.
+Gov. Michelle Fischbach and a flood of outside spending from Republican groups.

 Four years ago, Donald Trump won Peterson’s Seventh Congressional District by more than 30 percentage points over Hillary Clinton.
 Peterson managed to hang on, beating a little-known challenger by 5% of the vote and earning the distinction as the Democrat representing a district that swung the hardest for Trump in 2016.

-This year, Republicans see an opening with Trump back on the ballot and Fischbach as their recruit, flooding the district with outside money and ads trying to tie Peterson to House Speaker Nancy Pelosi.
-Several political forecasters have labeled the race as tossup throughout the campaign.
+This year, Republicans see an opening with Trump back on the ballot and Fischbach as their recruit.
+They’re flooding the district with outside money and ads trying to tie Peterson to House Speaker Nancy Pelosi.
+Several political forecasters have labeled the race as a tossup.

+The race had not yet been called when this edition went to press.

 Fischbach, who also served in the state Senate, is arguing that it’s time the district be represented by someone in a party more in line with the president.
 She also has used Peterson’s longevity against him, saying there should not be lifetime politicians and the district needs a fresh face in Washington.
 Fischbach has been endorsed by Trump.

-Rae Hart Anderson and Slater Johnson are also running under the banner of legal marijuana parties, but neither have been actively campaigning.
+Rae Hart Anderson and Slater Johnson are also running under the banner of legal marijuana parties, but neither has been campaigning.